vikramnayyar/Dineout-Restaurant-Analysis/README.md

 ```

 ## Run Project
-The notebooks provided in **notebooks** section run easily with Jupyter Notebook or Google Colab
+The notebooks are provided in **notebooks** section.
+These run easily with Jupyter Notebook or Google Colab